saadhassan99/cse455-FinalProject/index.md

 ## Abstract

 For this project, I explored a few pretrained segmentation models to judge their performed on a challenging dataset of identifying whale flukes.
 The purpose of the project was to help with convervation efforts of known whales as well as identify new whale species.
-The training involved using state of the art models combined with linear classifiers of our own and compare the results of the models qualitavelivey.
+I used transfer learning, a process that involves taking the learnings of pretrained few state of the art models and repurpose their learning to the problem at hand by attaching linear classifiers of our own and compare the results of the models qualitavelivey.
 At the end, i discussed, a few challenges and roadmap for future work.

 ## Problem and Motivation
 The main goal was to identify whether the given photo of the whale fluke belongs to one of the 5004 known individual of